-RTA faculties, Research Institute, research centres, and cooperating institutions promote the development of science and research, acquisition of new technologies, development and transfer to Latvian national economy.
+RTA faculties, three scientific institutes, and cooperating institutions promote the development of science and research, acquisition of new technologies, development and transfer to Latvian national economy.

-RHEI was established on the basis of the branches of the University of Latvia and Riga Technical University.The idea of establishing the University of Latgale was supported by The Popular Front of Latvia (political organization in Latvia in late 1980s and early 1990s which led Latvia to its independence from the Soviet Union), Rezekne municipality, and the University of Latvia.On 1 September 1990 the first hundred students of LU Latgale branch started economics and philology studies in the building of Rezekne Pedagogical School located on Atbrīvošanasaleja 115.In a year Latgale branch got educational premises on Atbrīvošanasaleja 90 and serious work on recruitment of academic staff and infrastructure development was initiated.
+RHEI was established on the basis of the branches of the University of Latvia and Riga Technical University.The idea of establishing the University of Latgale was supported by The Popular Front of Latvia (political organization in Latvia in late 1980s and early 1990s which led Latvia to its independence from the Soviet Union), the municipality of Rezekne, and the University of Latvia.On 1 September 1990, the first hundred students of LU Latgale branch started studies ineconomics and philology in the building of Rezekne Pedagogical School located on Atbrīvošanasaleja 115.In a year, Latgale branch got educational premises on Atbrīvošanasaleja 90 and serious work on recruitment of academic staff and infrastructure development was initiated.

 According to the decision of the Council of Ministers of the Republic of Latvia (accepted on 12 April 1993) RHEI functioned as an independent higher education institution from 1 July 1993.

-On 23 August 1994 the Cabinet of Ministers approved IrēnaSilineviča as the rector of RHEI.In 1999 RHEI acquired unlimited international accreditation and became an important cultural, educational and scientific centre in Latvia.
+On 23 August 1994, the Cabinet of Ministers approved IrēnaSilinevičafor the position of the rector of RHEI.In 1999, RHEI acquired unlimited international accreditation and became an important cultural, educational and scientific centre in Latvia.

-By working closely with local municipalities RHEI developed country-wide projects such as the project of Rezekne Special Economic Zone.In cooperation with the Latgale Region Development Agency professors of RHEI developed the Latgale regional development plan, Rezekne region tourism development concept, and other projects.
+Working closely with local municipalities, RHEI developed country-wide projects such as the project of Rezekne Special Economic Zone.In cooperation with the Latgale Region Development Agency, professors of RHEI drew up a plan to develop Latgale region, drafted tourism development concept for Rezekne region and other projects.

-The beginnings of higher education in Rezekne date back to 1922 when the Pedagogical High School was established.
-In 1925 it was renamed as Rezekne State Teachers Institute.
+History of higher education in Rezekne dates back to 1922 when the Pedagogical High School was established.
+In 1925, it was renamed as Rezekne State Teachers` Institute.

-Since the very beginning of the Republic of Latvia institutions of higher education have had significant and important role in the development of Latgale region.
-From 1925 until 1944 there was Rezekne State Teachers Institute in Rezekne.
-Later, after renovation of the building, there was also Rezekne Pedagogical School (1947 - 1956), Rezekne Boarding School (1956 - 1987), and then again Rezekne Pedagogical School (1987 - 1991).Since 1991 there was Rezekne Teachers Institute.
-In 1995 it was included in RHEI as the faculty of Pedagogy.
-An independent higher education institution revived when Republic of Latvia restored its independence in 1991.
+Since the very beginning of the Republic of Latvia, institutions of higher education have had significant and important role in the development of Latgale region.
+Between 1925 and 1944, there was Rezekne State Teachers` Institute in Rezekne.
+Later, after restoration of the building, there was Rezekne Pedagogical School (1947 - 1956), Rezekne Boarding School (1956 - 1987), and then again Rezekne Pedagogical School (1987 - 1991).Since 1991, there was Rezekne Teachers` Institute which was incorporated in the RHEIas the Faculty of Pedagogy in 1995.
+The independent higher education institution revived when Republic of Latvia restored its independence in 1991.

-On 25 October 1920 the Ministry of Education of the Republic of Latvia organized one-year teacher training courses in Rezekne.On 1 January 1922 these courses were transformed to Rezekne Pedagogical School by the Ministry of Education.
-The number of students reached 147, but in August 1925 Rezekne Pedagogical ceased its activity.
-It was replaced by Rezekne State Teachers Institute, providing five-year training course.
+On 25 October 1920, the Ministry of Education of the Republic of Latvia organized one-year teacher training courses in Rezekne.On 1 January 1922, these courses were transformed to Rezekne Pedagogical School by the Ministry of Education.
+The number of students reached 147, but in August 1925 Rezekne Pedagogical School ceased to exist.
+It was replaced by Rezekne State Teachers` Institute providing a five-year training course.
 The goal of the Institute was to prepare teachers for primary schools, kindergartens, general educational subjects of different courses, special schools and lower level vocational schools.

 Mietule I. (2012).
 Rēzeknes Augstskola. Šuplinska I. (zin.red.)
 (2012).
 Latgales lingvoteritoriālā vārdnīca.
 Rēzekne: Rēzeknes Augstskola.
 611.-614. lpp.